 The Feed Store, with its central location downtown, drew members of the Mart community as a place to congregate, chat, and catch-up with neighbors.
 During election years, local politicians used the store as a central meeting place to campaign.
 There was a dance hall in the upstairs of the building, and the Railroad Brotherhood and other fraternal organizations used this space for meetings.
 Watson even sold barbecue at the back of the store on Saturdays as a way to use up any leftovers from the butcher shop.

 The Feed Store has always been a family business, and when Watson’s sons, Murray and Orlette, came of age, they worked alongside their father.
 Murray’s son, Murray Watson Jr., began helping at the store as a child, going every day after school to work with his grandfather.
 In 1940, Murray Watson Sr. bought out his father and brother, renaming the business, the Watson Feed Store.
 Ruff Watson died ten years later in 1950.
 Murray Watson Sr. continued to own and operate the Feed Store, working there almost every day until his death in 1990.

-Today, the store is owned by Murray Watson Jr. who is still active in running the business.
+Murray Watson Jr. assumed ownership of the store until he passed away in 2018.
 In 2003, the Watson Feed Store was honored with its own Texas Historical Marker.
 The store remains much the same as it did over 100 years ago.
 For the community of Mart, the Watson Feed Store is much more than just a place to buy corn and birdseed.
 It is a significant part of their town history, a place to go for a friendly smile and a dose of daily gossip, and a reminder that the small town principles of neighborly kindness and kinship still exist.